 I am currently planning my Camino trip.
 I need to catch a train from Paris to St Jean Pied de Port,

 My suggestion: Enter the starting point of the journey and endpoint first.
 Take note of the cost, train times and changes.
 Take particular note of the actual stations.
-For example, Paris has a lot of main train stations (as do most cities), don’t make the mistake of going to the wrong one.
+For example, Paris has many main train stations (as do most cities), don’t make the mistake of going to the wrong one.
 Then enter each leg of the journey separately.
 It might not make a difference, but it can.
 It is worth checking out.

 I don’t like taking buses.
 But that’s just me, I get very anxious, and it just isn’t worth the stress.